How to Prepare Yourself and Home for the Sydney Winter Months.

 Unfortunately, that can take a toll on your shoes, your fading summer tan, your waistline and your house.

 Here are some awesome tips for preparing your home and lifestyle to take full advantage of the winter months.
-How to keep a waistline you're happy with and not have to do the yearly throw away of mouldy shoes.
+How to keep a waistline you're happy with and not have to do the yearly throw away of mouldy shoes and clothes.
 Also, you'll learn how to keep your place de-cluttered and clean during the coldest time of year.

 Prepare yourself mentally